Stock of the Day

 Investors should be bearish about investing in Rollins, Inc. for these reasons:

-• The stock has a high price-to-earnings (PE) ratio, which may suggest that it is overvalued compared to its earnings, potentially leading to a price correction.
+• Rollins, Inc. has a relatively high P/E ratio of 38.71, which could suggest that the stock is overvalued compared to its earnings, making it a riskier investment.

 Recent News